ehlymana/PSOCryptanalysis/README.md

 3. Coding and decoding the message using the **Caesar code** method.

+## The Code

+The code consists of three files:

+1. *cryptoPSO.py*: contains the algorithm;

+2. *gui.py*: contains the *Tkinter* User Interface for using the app;

+3. *tests.py*: contains the tests for the app.

 ## Additional information

 The goal of the algorithm is to **minimize** the criterion function (which describes the error between character block frequencies).